D3One/ivanpiskunov/Leadership/Team Leadership/Hiring and Onboarding and Team Makeup.md

 1. **Day-1 to Day-5 sprint:** *A new backend engineer* completes access, builds the dev environment, ships a small bugfix behind a flag, and writes a **PR checklist** update to the Guidebook.
 Result: PR merged by Day 3; docs improved immediately.
 2. **Cross-team consistency:** *Frontend vs. Platform teams* share an identical **cultural intro + milestones format**, but each has specific “first tickets” and stack primers.
 Feedback surveys show higher perceived fairness and faster confidence ramp.

-*Italic note:* *Don’t bury newcomers in unprioritized tickets; one curated starter task + a visible quick win beats a week of “reading”.*
+*Note:* *Don’t bury newcomers in unprioritized tickets; one curated starter task + a visible quick win beats a week of “reading”.*

 ---

-# 1.5 — Team Makeup
+#  Team Makeup

 **Core idea (what the author argues):** Composition should reflect your **problem mix**.
 Senior engineers produce **more durable, lower-defect solutions** across larger surfaces, but **not every project requires senior depth**.
 Choose seniority and specialization intentionally, then evolve it as scale increases.